hackoregon/linux-laptop-setup/README.md

 ------------

 1. Run at native speed on bare metal, without the overhead of running as a guest in a virtual machine or container.
 2. Work on smaller / older machines that are too small to host a Docker container, a Vagrant box or a full virtual machine guest.
-This includes 32-bit machines to the extent that the applications do.
+This includes 32-bit machines to the extent that the applications allow.
 3. Provide Docker, Vagrant / VirtualBox and Virtual Machine Manager hosting on systems with the hardware capability.
 4. Modularity - you only install what you need to get your tasks done.
 5. Use the same software versions that other Hack Oregon projects are using whenever possible.